Chesapeake College: Eastern Shore Higher Education Center

 The Eastern Shore Higher Education Center (HEC) Building was added to the campus in 2003.
 The facilities are utilized not only by Chesapeake College but also by other local universities and colleges for undergraduate and graduate programs.
 The Center provides space for business functions and Continuing Education courses and programs.

-The participating higher education institutions offering courses at the center are Salisbury University, Gratz College, University of Maryland Eastern Shore, University of Maryland University College, Stevenson University, and Notre Dame of Maryland University.
+Gratz College, University of Maryland University College, Stevenson University, and Notre Dame of Maryland University have offered courses at the center, while the current participating higher education institutions are Salisbury University, University of Maryland Eastern Shore, La Salle University, and Bowie State University.

 Kent Humanities Building

 The Kent Humanities Building houses the Cadby Theatre and Lobby, lecture classrooms, and faculty offices.

 The building is named after Kent County, which was established on the Eastern Shore of Maryland in 1642.
 The Kent Humanities Building was originally built in 1969 and was renovated in 2010.
 Per renovation, the building now houses the Cadby Theatre, which can seat 100 occupants and is equipped with lighting, sound, and audio/visual equipment.
 This smaller of two campus theatres was named after Louise Cadby, who served as the college's first drama instructor from 1968 to 1985.